 Richmond Farmer’s Market

 Open Tuesday evenings and Saturday mornings May through October, the Richmond Famer’s Market offers students a chance to purchase locally grown produce, plants, and handcrafted items.
-The Farmer’s Market is located at the intersection of North A St and North 7th St.
+The Farmer’s Market is located in downtown Richmond.

 Winter Farmer’s Market

-Open every second and fourth Saturday morning mid-January to April, the Winter Farmer’s Market is located in the Innovation Center on Main St. The market offers locally grown produce, homemade baked goods, and other handcrafted goods.
+Open every second and fourth Saturday morning mid-January to April, the Winter Farmer’s Market is located at the Starr Academy at 301 North 19th Street.
+The market offers locally grown produce, homemade baked goods, and other handcrafted goods.

 Being green involves each one of us doing our individual part.
 We look forward to working together to make Earlham an environmentally and socially sustainable place for all.